manpagez: man pages & more

 top of the exact same new base, they only differ in that the first

-second provides instructions to make target point at them.
+target to point at them.

 What if you have a stack of branches, one depending upon another, and